thutch/thutch.github.com/source/_posts/2012-04-15-object-oriented-recursion.markdown

 {% pullquote %}
-Procedural recursion is a function that calls itself with different parameters until a base case is met.
+Procedural recursion is coded as a function that calls itself with different parameters until a base case is met.
 Let's have {"a quick review of procedural recursion"} using a purposely verbose factorial function;
 {% endpullquote %}
 ```ruby A puposely verbose factorial function
 def factorial aNumber